lesgreys/deepASL/README.md

 ### What is American Sign Language (ASL)?

-A complete guide to the definition can be found [here]('https://www.nidcd.nih.gov/health/american-sign-language') by the NIDCD:
+A complete guide to the definition can be found [here](https://www.nidcd.nih.gov/health/american-sign-language) by the NIDCD:

-**Some important points are the following:**
+**Some important points:**
 * ASL is a natural language that has some linguistic properties as spoken languages.
 * Expressed by movements of hands and face, the same sign can have unique meaning by emphasis on face and/or hand movement.
 * Primary language of North American deaf and hard of hearing.